waynodiablo/Oystercard/pills/java.md

 The first difference you will notice is that Java is compiled.
 Unlike Ruby and JS, files writen in Java (conventionally saved with the extension `.java`). cannot be run directly by your computer.
-Instead they are changed by another program - the compiler - into files which can be run by [the Java Virtual Machine] - files with the extension `.class`.
+Instead they are changed by another program - the compiler - into files which can be run by the Java Virtual Machine (JVM) - files with the extension `.class`.
+The JVM runs Java programs extremely quickly and has been implemented in almost all operating systems.
+This speed and prevalence has made the JVM a popular target for other programming languages, including [Clojure], [Scala], and even [jRuby], an implementation of Ruby for the JVM.

 Let's take a look at this in action.
 First of all you'll need to make sure you have Java installed on your computer.
 All Macs will come with Java by default,